chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/LwIP/LwIP_HTTP_Server_Socket_RTOS/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example guides STM32Cube HAL API users to run a http server application based on Socket API of LwIP TCP/IP stack
+This application guides STM32Cube HAL API users to run a http server application based on Socket API of LwIP TCP/IP stack
 The communication is done with a web browser application in a remote PC.